parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 1. Open the `actionManifest.json` file in a text editor.
     * Change the placeholder fields (`packageID`, `developer.name`, `developer.websiteUrl`, `developer.privacyUrl`, `developer.termsOfUseUrl`) in the manifest with existing values in your Poll Teams app.
     * Update the `version` field in the manifest.
 Make sure latest version number is higher than previous version number.
-1. Copy all content of PreCompiledApp folder and send it to zip.
-Name this zip as "ActionPackage.zip".
+1. Zip all the content from the unzipped PreCompiledApp folder and name the zip file as "MSTeamsPoll.zip".
 1. Run the following commands to update your Poll Teams app with the latest bits of code.
 When prompted, log in using your AAD account.

     ```